Acrasidae: Evolutionary history

 Historically it was thought that Acrasis was a sister group to dictyostelids, other slime mold amoebas that belong to Amoebozoa, due to how they both aggregate in order to form a fruiting body.
-However, in their amoeboid form it was realized they were fundamentally different and molecular phylogenetic studies placed Acrasis in Heterolobosea with the brain-eating amoebae Naegleria fowleri.
-One particular morphological difference between Acrasis and dictyostelids is that the stalks of the fruiting body in Acrasis are trunk-like and do not contain a cellulose sheath.
+However, in their amoeboid form it was realized they were fundamentally different and molecular phylogenetic studies placed Acrasis in Heterolobosea alongside the infamous Naegleria One particular morphological difference between Acrasis and dictyostelids is that the stalks of the fruiting body in Acrasis are trunk-like and do not contain a cellulose sheath.

 Heterolobosea belong within Discoba.
 Out of all discobids, Acrasis has the most compact mitochondrial genome that requires additional transport activity due to the number of genes lost. tRNA genes, which are commonly found in most mitochondria sequences, are scarce in Acrasis and require transportation in for the translation of the remaining mitochondrial genes.
 The reason for this gene deficiency is because of gene transfer from the mitochondria to the nucleus.
 This transfer of tRNA genes occurred recently in the Acrasis lineage, as sequence comparisons indicate gene transfer after Acrasis split with Naegleria.